 The Company's deferred tax assets are primarily comprised of federal and state net operating loss carryforwards.
-Such federal and state net operating loss carryforwards begin to expire in the fiscal years ending September 30, 2018 and September 30, 2016, respectively.
+Such federal and state net operating loss carryforwards begin to expire in the fiscal year ending September 30, 2018.
 The Company carries a deferred tax valuation allowance equal to 100% of the net deferred tax assets.
 In recording this allowance, management has considered a number of factors, particularly the Company's recent history of sustained operating losses.
 Management has concluded that a valuation allowance is required for 100% of the net deferred tax assets as it is more likely than not that the deferred tax assets will not be realized.